 Here, as with Trump, the pure people stands for a national or ethnic identity, as moral purity fuses with racial purity.
 Trump's people are white people.
 His spoken promise to them, already suspect, is of restoration; his unspoken promise is of domination, racial and sexual, and it's this note that's called out the wolves in America's fascists, the alt-Right, and the Ku Klux Klan.

 I think there's another people: not the pure, but the motley people,2 which is marked out by its subjection and unites to raise itself.
-'Generally speaking, the people's basic identity of interests underlies the contradictions among the people.'3 This populism of the Left, like that of the Right, collapses politics on either side of a single dividing line,4 but the motley people welcomes, even seeks allies to join it on that line: students, members of the professions, journalists, poets.
+'The people's basic identity of interests underlies the contradictions among the people.'3 This populism of the Left, like that of the Right, collapses politics on either side of a single dividing line,4 but the motley people welcomes, even seeks allies to join it on that line: students, members of the professions, journalists, poets.

 The people's subjection could be to autocratic brutality, fascist terror, or neoliberal austerity, but today let's remember the case of colonial domination, for the special tendency of populist movements against it to identify with a worldwide people – which might explicitly include the people of the colonial power.
 Here is Amilcar Cabral in 1969, leading a guerrilla war against Portuguese forces in Guinea: